BIO3091 - Biology of Australian Vegetation

 Finally we build on the earlier course material to give detailed discussions of the ecology of the major plant communities - the rainforests, eucalypt-dominated communities, deserts, heaths, grasslands and the coastal and alpine communities.

 The field course and projects that we run at Lake Mountain during the mid-semester break provide practical experience of some of the methods and ecological principles covered in the lecture course.
-The field trip will take place from Tuesday 19th April to Friday 22nd April 2022 with a fee payable (approx $400-$500) and is compulsory for all students.
+The field trip will take place during the mid semester break, from Tuesday 7th April to Friday 10th April 2026 and is compulsory for all students.

 Learning Outcomes